-Following the success of last year's Lecture/Lunches, we are pleased to announce two more in early 2018:
+Following the success of last year's Lecture/Lunches, we are pleased to report on two more succesful events in early 2018:

 'Signs and Symbols in Stained Glass' by Sue Smith

 Thursday 22nd March at The Langton Arms, Tarrant Monkton, DT11 8RX

 Over 40 members of the Friends of Dorset Churches gathered at the Langton Arms on Thursday 22nd March for this winter’s second and last lecture-and-lunch meeting.

 On this occasion the Secretary of the Friends, Ms Sue Smith, spoke on the subject of interpreting the symbols used in church art.
 Although she used many illustrations from her own specialism, stained glass, the talk took in examples of other arts, including painting, wood and stone carving, heraldry and illuminated manuscripts.

 One of the main difficulties of interpreting symbols of this nature is to be clear of the context, as the same image can represent different properties when presented in different settings.
 Owls, for instance, have been symbols of wisdom from the time of the ancient Greeks to the present day.
 Yet they appear in Ashmole Bestiary of the early thirteenth century as a symbol of sloth (presumably because owls sleep through the day) and are also at other times associated with funerals.

 Ms Smith also spoke about oak leaves, which to the Celts were a symbol of strength, while in Christian thought they have become associated with the planting and growth of faith.